Gaelic in the Landscape

 - The launch of this project on 23rd July with an introductory training workshop at Callander’s Summerfest was featured on BBC Alba.

-- Find out more about Callander’s Gaelic heritage by reading this blog post by our tutor, Roddy MacLean (Ruairidh MacIlleathain).
+- In August 2019, our Gaelic volunteer guides completed a five-day training programme in August 2019 and are preparing a series of guided walks around Callander for late 2019 and early 2020.
+Find out more about Callander’s Gaelic heritage by reading this blog post by our course tutor, Roddy MacLean (Ruairidh MacIlleathain).

 Partners include the National Lottery Heritage Fund Scotland, Loch Lomond & The Trossachs National Park Authority, Bòrd na Gàidhlig, Stirling Council and the Callander Heritage Society.